Lathe26/AD9106_AWG/README.md

 - ~5.5KHz for triangle
 - maximum frequency for arbitrary waveforms varies according to the length of the data in SRAM

-Note that the AWG device exposes many but, not all possible features, of the AD9106 chip.
+Note that the AWG device exposes many, but not all possible features, of the AD9106 chip.

 As of firmware 1.1, some notable features not exposed are:
 - adjustable DC voltage offsets